Stop Losing Conversions at the Last Step

 Blank Submission Rate

-The percentage of users who submit the form with specific fields left empty.
-If an optional field is always blank, consider removing it — it adds visual weight and cognitive load without providing value.
+The percentage of users submitting forms with empty fields.
+If an optional field is always left blank, consider removing it to reduce clutter.

 Key Insight: If a required field has a high blank-submission attempt rate, your validation messaging might not be visible enough, or users genuinely don't have the information you're asking for.